Examination malpractice causes, effects, and solutions in Nigeria

 • Creation of more schools and learning facilities: This will go a long way in ensuring Nigeria's classrooms are not overcrowded.
 As a result, examinees will have a harder time engaging in vices such as giraffing, which are common in overcrowded exam halls.

-• Government should encourage education: In some developed countries, the government plays an active role in encouraging the populace to acquire education.
+• Government should encourage education: In some developed countries, the government actively encourages the populace to acquire education.
 This is done through numerous incentives such as loans and grants.
-This goes a long way in curbing malpractice since the students' goals become the attainment of knowledge and skills.
+This goes a long way in curbing malpractice since the students' goals become attaining knowledge and skills.

-• De-emphasizing the need for academic results: Given that people are endowed differently, it would only make sense to reduce the emphasis placed on academic results.
-Some people acquire knowledge and skills quite easily but cannot articulate them in an examination paper.
-Instead, employers should find ways to gauge someone's ability via practical skills and not written examinations.
+• De-emphasizing the need for academic results: Given that people are endowed differently, reducing the emphasis placed on academic results would only make sense.
+Some people acquire knowledge and skills easily but cannot articulate them in an examination paper.
+Instead, employers should find ways to gauge someone's ability via practical skills, not written examinations.

 • Encouraging good parental upbringing: Poor parenting plays a huge role in exam cheating.
-The government can come up with social programs designed to change the way parents view their roles in this modern-day digital era.
+The government can develop social programs designed to change how parents view their roles in this modern digital era.

 Why do students cheat in their exams?